Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   set [any /n set command]... - Use a nation's set command for them.
     -   {oldnation} merge {newnation}
         - Command to forcefully merge the oldnation into the newnation.
+    -   kick [towns...] - Admin command to remove towns from a nation.

   - reset - resets the towny config.yml to its current default.